simvue-io/docs/docs/analysis/metadata.md

 ## Parallel coordinates plot
 While parallel coordinates plots can be made directly from a dataframe ([^^see documentation for how to directly plot parallel coordinates from a Pandas dataframe^^](https://pandas.pydata.org/docs/reference/api/pandas.plotting.parallel_coordinates.html)) this has some limitations, such as common y-axis limits across all variables.
-An alternative is to use Plotly where it's possible to have much more control - [^^see doccumentation for creating a parallel coordinates plot using Plotly^^](https://plotly.com/python/parallel-coordinates-plot/).
+An alternative is to use Plotly where it's possible to have much more control - [^^see documentation for creating a parallel coordinates plot using Plotly^^](https://plotly.com/python/parallel-coordinates-plot/).
 Handling categorical values requires some additional work ([^^view a solution for handling categorical values here^^](https://stackoverflow.com/a/64146570)) as is illustrated in the example:
 ```
 import plotly.graph_objects as go